losertlab/NeuroART/README.md

 After inputting all the parameters, click “Continue”.

+4. If you selected CaImAN as the cell finding method, you will be directed to a separate window asking for the parameters to be used by the CaImAn cell finder.
+If you are satisfied with the default parameters, click "OK".
+Otherwise, modify the parameters before clicking "OK".

-4. Next, specify the initial batch of frames (IDs of starting and ending frames) for cell identification.
+5. Next, specify the initial batch of frames (IDs of starting and ending frames) for cell identification.
 Make sure that the *length of the initial batch* is greater than or equal to the *DF/F display width*.
 Also, provide the *maximum number of frames* that will be collected during the experiment.
 This will be used as an upper bound for the total number of frames.
 Therefore, just provide an approximate number for this field.

 <p align="center">
 <img src="images/dialog2.png"  width="200" height=auto>